earn-me-some-money/emtm-server/README.md

 ## Examples

-Some examples are included in `src/bin`.
+Some examples are included in `examples`.
 Use the following command to test them:
 ```
-cargo run --bin show
+cargo run --example show
-cargo run --bin add_cows
+cargo run --example add_cows
 ```

 ## Contributing Guideline